oppia/oppia/CONTRIBUTING.md

 ```
 git blame -L 40,60 file-name
 ```
-The following output will only show lines 40 to 60 of the particular file.
+The output will then show lines 40 to 60 of the particular file.

 For more `git blame` options, you can visit the [git blame documentation](https://git-scm.com/docs/git-blame).